It’s a little daunting how much power customers can wield over small businesses with nothing more than a seething 1-star review.

 Regardless of how insensitive they may seem, your customers make this threat because they’ve been separated from their hard-earned cash and are not happy with the result.
 Instead of lamenting this fact — use it.

-There are several ways to turn your worst reviews into your best customer experiences.
-Let us show you how.
+Here we'll show you 5 ways to turn your worst reviews into your best customer experiences.

 1. Acknowledge the customer and accept fault